 I send love and clarity to each person who's reading this.
 Stay open, and approach this with your heart instead of your mind.

 Sometimes, love and death are woven together so tightly it's hard to discern one from the other.

 If you're interested in becoming an abortion doula, or simply deeping your practice of compassion, these works have helped me to see with eyes unclouded.

-Click the covers to purchase if you're called to the path of full spectrum doula work.
+Click the titles below to purchase, if you're called to the path of full spectrum doula work: